sumanentc/Python-Projects/README.md

 If you want to learn about python, visit [here](https://realpython.com/).

-Python version 3.6 is used for creating the projects.
+Python version 3.9 is used for creating all the projects.

 SR No   | Project | Author
 --- | --- | ---